Enrollment status in the Pomeroy College of Nursing is defined as follows:

 Full-time is defined in both federal regulations and in New York State education law as being enrolled in a full-time academic workload that equals or exceeds 12 credit hours per semester.

 Important Note About Full-time Study

-Students who have transferred liberal arts courses or take them during summer sessions and students in an extended program may have difficulty maintaining full-time status in the nursing program.
+Students who have transferred general education courses or take them during summer sessions and students in and extended program may have difficulty maintaining full-time status in the nursing program.

 Academic support courses are non-credit bearing and so do not count toward full-time status.
 The school offers a series of courses to provide academic support and encourage success in the intensive and highly compressed nursing curriculum.
 In the course descriptions for each of these non-credit courses, the requirements and time commitments have been equated to credit hours for the purpose of determining the total academic load for individual students.
 Students enrolled in these courses may have an academic load that is equivalent to full-time.
 Financial aid opportunities may be limited; consult the Financial Affairs Officer for more information.

 Students should be prepared for a Monday through Friday lecture, lab and clinical schedule.
 Some nursing courses include Saturday/Sunday and/or evening clinical hours.
 Course schedules change as the student progresses in the program each semester.
 Due to varied clinical scheduling, the Nursing Program is unable to provide specific nursing course schedule information to students prior to enrollment in the Program.